ukgovdatascience/github_organisation_administration/docs/user_guide/README.md

 # User guide

-This is the user guide for the `github-repository-contributor-search` project.
+This is the user guide for the `github-organisation-administration` project.

 ```{toctree}
 :maxdepth: 2